Lyall-A/Nintendo-3DS-Homebrew/README.md

 # Nintendo 3DS Homebrew
 don't use this

+this repo is a mess holy fuck

+it just has some scripts to download a bunch of shit
 <!-- This script assumes you are on latest firmware (and have a Japanese model, but the script can be easily changed for other models) -->

 ## What's installed